Keykor/EvRecorder/README.md

 2. 🎯 Extension fetches configuration from server (`GET /start`)
 3. 🚀 Extension captures events automatically based on server config
 4. 💾 Data sent to server (`POST /save`) when session ends
-5. 🎯 Icon shows capture status
+5. 🎯 Icon shows capture status (inactive/active)
+6. 🌐 Works seamlessly in both Chrome and Firefox
-6. ❌ No capture without server configuration
+7. ❌ No capture without server configuration

+## 🔄 Debug Mode

+The extension includes a debug mode that can be toggled from the options page:
+- 🐛 **Debug ON**: Shows detailed console logs for troubleshooting
+- 🤫 **Debug OFF**: Minimal logging for production use

 ## 🔒 Anonymization